BhaskerGarudadri/jeff-mos-def.github.io/content/_notes/100_pmp_terms/_a/acceptance_test_driven_development.md

 draft: false
 date: 2025-03-28
 tags:
   - software-development
   - testing
 ---

 **Acceptance Test-Driven Development (ATDD)** is a collaborative software development approach where acceptance test criteria are defined before development begins.
-It ensures alignment between stakeholders, developers, and testers by focusing on the expected behavior of the system.
+It ensures alignment between [[stakeholder.md | stakeholders]], developers, and testers by focusing on the expected behavior of the system.

 ## Key Aspects of ATDD
 - **Collaboration-Driven** – Involves developers, testers, and business stakeholders to define test cases before implementation.